 Operating Principle |

-The pump supplies lubricant to the main pipe and the open-straight type distributors when the lubricator operates.
+The pump supplies lubricant to the main pipe and the Manifold Blocks when the lubricator operates.
 The distributors continue discharging lubricant until the operation time runs out. |

-The pump supplies lubricant to the main pipe and the volume/piston distributors until they are full.
+The pump supplies lubricant to the main pipe and the Volumetric/piston distributors until they are full.
 Then the distributors discharge excess lubricant from the outlets to the lubricating points.
 The lubricator's oil drain valve releases the excess lubricant into the tank. |

 Drive Method |